redbrick/docs/docs/aperture/firewall.md

 This UDM Pro is set up using the personal setup type, using the elected-admins@redbrick.dcu.ie account (stored in pwsafe 2FA is stored on the same device as the Github 2FA code.

+### Automatic Updates

 The UDM Pro is not set up for automatic updates for reliability reasons.

+### Network Speeds

-The speeds the ISP (in Redbrick's case ISS) has promised us is a 2 GB/s link to DCU's core, however, we only use 1 GB/s right now.
+The speeds our ISP (ISS) has promised us is a 2 GB/s link to DCU's core, however, we only use 1 GB/s right now.
 The UDM Pro will notify if the speed dips below the 1GB/s threshold.

 ### Users